Attorney compares Rittenhouse shootings to Blake shooting

 KENOSHA, Wis.
-(AP) — The man whose shooting by a Wisconsin police officer set off the street protests in Kenosha was rarely mentioned at Kyle Rittenhouse’s trial, but Jacob Blake finally turned up in Monday’s closing arguments.
+(AP) — The man whose shooting by a Wisconsin police officer set off the street protests in Kenosha was rarely mentioned at Kyle Rittenhouse’s trial, but Jacob Blake turned up in Monday’s closing arguments.

 But not by name.
-Rittenhouse defense attorney Mark Richards only obliquely referred to Blake as he argued to jurors that Rittenhouse had the right to self-defense when he shot Joseph Rosenbaum and two other men in August 2020.
+Rittenhouse defense attorney Mark Richards referred to Blake as he argued to jurors that Rittenhouse had the right to self-defense when he shot Joseph Rosenbaum and two other men in August 2020.

 “Other people in this community have shot people seven times and it’s been found to be OK,” Richards said.
 “And my client did it four times in three-quarters of a second to protect his life from Mr. Rosenbaum.”